sanskaarz/LearnJS/README.md

 * Example
   * name.indexOf("s")
   - name.indexOf("s" , 6)        // Start searching string from 6th index
 1. name.lastIndexOf()            // returns the index of last occurrence the given string

 1. name.length()                  // To get the length of the string
+1. name.match(/string/)           // If given string found then it returns the string

+* Example
+  - let text = "The rain in SPAIN stays mainly in the plain";
+    -
+console.log(text.match(/ain/))

 2. name.toUpperCase()